James Ruse: Family life

 James Ruse married Susannah Norcott in South Petherwin, Cornwall, in 1779.
 They had one daughter, Elizabeth (1779−1779) and one son, Richard (1781−1842).

 After being transported for his crime and creating a new life in New South Wales, Ruse married fellow convict Elizabeth Parry (1769 – 27 May 1836) on 5 September 1790.
 They had five children together – Rebecah (1791−1792), James (1793−1866), Elizabeth (1794−1875), Susannah (1796 – 1872), and Mary (1798−1871).

 Although the family history of James Ruse is well-documented, historical records never identified the parents of Ann Ruse Kiss (b.
 1801) and William James Ruse Kiss (1806−1853), who were believed to have been adopted by the Ruse family.
 In 2019, genetic testing of their descendants indicated that they were in fact the children of Elizabeth Ruse and James Kiss.
 It is unknown whether James Ruse was aware of Kiss' involvement with Elizabeth.

 Legacy

 The memory of James Ruse is perpetuated in the naming of key locations in Sydney, including James Ruse Agricultural High School in Carlingford; James Ruse Drive, running from Granville to Northmead, near Parramatta; and Ruse, a suburb in southwest Sydney.

 A replica of his tombstone stands in the front garden of Barrengarry House, the administration block at James Ruse Agricultural High School.
 The original headstone, carved by Ruse himself, was moved by his descendants to a secure location after vandals damaged some headstones in the Old St Johns cemetery at Campbelltown.
 The headstone is now in the care of the Campbelltown and Airds Historical Society at Glenalvon House in Lithgow Street, Campbelltown.

-In 1980, the noted Cornish folk singer Brenda Wootton wrote and recorded the song "James Ruse" which uses as a chorus the last four lines of the headstone's inscription.
+In 1980, the Cornish folk singer Brenda Wootton wrote and recorded the song "James Ruse" which uses as a chorus the last four lines of the headstone's inscription.